About

 NHS Medicine: 5 years NHS hospital experience across a number of different specialties including Respiratory Medicine, Acute Medicine, Elderly Care, Psychiatry, and Vascular Surgery.

 Nutrition: Human Nutrition Masters Degree with distinction from Chester University.
 Trained in the used of low FODMAP diets for IBS with Monash University.
+4 years post qualification experience in nutrition consultation.

 Functional Medicine: Trained with the Institute for Functional Medicine.